Oracle Licensing

 • 1979: Oracle introduces its first commercial SQL-based relational database management system.
 Licensing was based on the number of users accessing the database.

-• 1980s-1990s: As client-server computing became prevalent, Oracle shifted to a per-processor licensing model for its database products.
+• In the 1980s and 1990s, as client-server computing gained prevalence, Oracle transitioned to a per-processor licensing model for its database products.
 This model better aligns with how the software is deployed on servers.

-• 2000s: With the rise of multi-core processors, Oracle introduces a core processor licensing factor to account for differences in chip architectures.
-This requires customers to count the total number of cores, not just processors.
+• 2000s: With the rise of multi-core processors, Oracle introduced a core processor licensing factor to account for differences in chip architectures.
+This requires customers to count the total number of cores, not just the number of processors.

 • 2010s: Oracle acquires Sun Microsystems, gaining the Java platform and introducing new licensing challenges around Java usage.
 Oracle has also begun offering cloud services and cloud-specific license models.